Ocean Drive (South Beach): Attractions

 Ocean Drive is known mostly for its Art Deco hotels and restaurants/bars, many of which have been prominently featured in numerous movies and media.
 Among the most popular is the 1939 Colony Hotel, known as the most photographed art deco hotel.
 Renovated as a boutique hotel, it has been featured in cameos in scores of movies and TV shows, including the series Dexter.
 Another popular art deco hotel is the Clevelander Hotel; in addition to its standard hotel services, it has an indoor sports lounge, a dance floor and pool area on the ground floor, and a complementary roof-top lounge.
 The exterior of the Carlyle Hotel was used for the Birdcage drag club in the 1996 comedy The Birdcage.

 The Sunray Apartments were featured in the movie Scarface (1983).
-The 2002 video game, Grand Theft Auto: Vice City, based the look of its eponymous city on Miami.
-It has a replica of Ocean Drive with exactly the same name.

 Ocean Drive is also the location of the famed Casa Casuarina, the residence of the late Italian fashion designer Gianni Versace.
 Since his death, the house was sold and adapted for use as a boutique hotel.
 It is one of the most photographed houses in North America.

 Culture

 Developed in the 1920s and 1930s, the street is the center of the Miami Art Deco District, which contains about 900 preserved, contributing buildings.
 It is listed on the National Register of Historic Places.
 Streamline Moderne evolved from the Art Deco style, and dominates the street.

 Ocean Drive magazine is named after the street.
-British easy-listening duo The Lighthouse Family released a single entitled "Ocean Drive” (although this is based on a road in the UK), which reached #11 on the UK Singles Chart.
+British easy-listening duo The Lighthouse Family released a single entitled "Ocean Drive” in 1995 (although this is based on a road in the UK), which reached #11 on the UK Singles Chart.

 A street in the 2002 video game Grand Theft Auto: Vice City is based on the street.

+In popular culture

+Television

+In 2005, Ocean Drive served as the setting for the Brazilian telenovela América, in which the main character (Deborah Secco) worked illegally in a dance club.
+Several takes were previously filmed on Ocean Dr. itself, but for scenes in several chapters, a street set was built at Estúdios Globo in Rio de Janeiro.